Guticar94/COMP90042-NLP-Project-Sentence-Similarity/README.md

 - Generating similarity scores for claim-evidence pairs using Cosine Similarity.
 - Evaluating the model performance based on retrieval accuracy.

-### 4. Information_Retrieval_TFIDF.ipynb
+### 2. SBERT_similarity.ipynb
 **Purpose:**
-- Implement and evaluate the TF-IDF model for information retrieval.
+- Further refine and test the SBERT model for improved semantic similarity measures.

 **Key Steps:**
+- Fine-tuning SBERT model parameters.
+- Conducting similarity scoring on enhanced datasets.
+- Comparing the refined model's performance with initial SBERT implementation.

+### 3. TF-IDF + POS + NER base.ipynb
+**Purpose:**
+- Implement and evaluate a TF-IDF model augmented with Part of Speech (POS) and Named Entity Recognition (NER) tagging.

+**Key Steps:**
+- Preprocessing text data with POS and NER tagging using spaCy.
-- Transforming text data into TF-IDF representations.
+- Transforming text into TF-IDF representations.
 - Calculating similarity scores using cosine similarity.
 - Evaluating the effectiveness of the TF-IDF model in retrieving relevant evidence.

-### 5. Multi_Class_Classification_SVM.ipynb
+### 4. Doc2Vec_v2.ipynb
 **Purpose:**
-- Develop and evaluate a multi-class classification model using SVM.
+- Implement and evaluate the Doc2Vec + BM25 model for retrieving relevant evidence and enhancing classification tasks.

 **Key Steps:**
-- Preprocessing and concatenating data for SVM input.
-- Applying PCA for dimensionality reduction.
-- Training and evaluating the SVM classifier with RBF kernel.
+- Training the Doc2Vec model to capture semantic meanings.

-### 6. Multi_Class_Classification_Doc2Vec_LR.ipynb
+- Generating vector representations for claims and evidence.
+- Evaluating model performance based on retrieval accuracy and classification metrics.

+### 5. TF-IDF + SVM classifier.ipynb
 **Purpose:**
-- Develop and evaluate a multi-class classification model using Doc2Vec and Logistic Regression.
+- Develop and evaluate a multi-class classification model using TF-IDF representations and an SVM classifier.

 **Key Steps:**
-- Generating dense vector representations using Doc2Vec.
+- Preprocessing and transforming text data into TF-IDF representations.
+- Applying Principal Component Analysis (PCA) for dimensionality reduction.
-- Training a Logistic Regression model on the vectors.
+- Training an SVM classifier with RBF kernel on the TF-IDF features.
-- Classifying claims into predefined labels based on evidence.
+- Evaluating model performance based on classification accuracy and F1 score.

 ## How to Use
 1. Open the notebooks in Jupyter Notebook or JupyterLab.